lowandrew/olc_webportalv2/README.md

 - `docker-compose build`
 - `docker-compose up`

-At this point, the portal should be up.
-To make it fully functional, you'll need to attach into the running container to get task management going.
+At this point the portal should be up and fully functional, and will restart automatically if it fails for any reason.
-(`docker exec -it olc_webportalv2_web_1 /bin/bash`).

-From there, all you should need to do is run supervisor.
-This will keep `process_tasks` and `monitor_tasks` running, and restart them if they stop for any reason:

-`supervisord -c supervisord.conf`

-You can then exit the container.